Multi-Mode Quantum Annealing for Generative Representation Learning with Boltzmann Priors: Methods

 \subsection{Model architecture}

-We employ convolutional neural networks to capture spatial and color structure in the input images.
+For CelebA, we employ convolutional neural networks to capture spatial and color structure in the input images.
 The encoder consists of convolutional layers followed by a fully connected layer that outputs the parameters of the approximate posterior.
 The number of convolutional layers is adapted to the latent dimensionality.
 The decoder mirrors the encoder using transposed convolutional layers to reconstruct RGB images at resolution $128 \times 128$.
+For MNIST and the financial dataset, both the encoder and decoder are single-layer fully connected networks with $K=1000$ latent variables.

 The latent space is composed of $K$ binary latent variables, where $K$ denotes the latent dimensionality (see Fig.~\ref{fig:BM-VAE}), and the two latent distributions---the approximate posterior $q_\phi(z|x)$ and the prior $p_\psi(z)$---are parameterized in fundamentally different ways.
-The encoder outputs an independent Bernoulli parameter for each latent variable, so that $q_\phi(z|x) = \prod_i \mathrm{Bernoulli}(z_i;\,\mu_i(x))$, and latent samples are obtained by sampling from this distribution during training.
+The encoder outputs an independent Bernoulli parameter for each latent variable, so that $q_\phi(z|x) = \prod_i \mathrm{Bernoulli}(z_i;\,l_i(x))$, and latent samples are obtained by sampling from this distribution during training.

 The prior $p_\psi(z)$, in contrast, is modeled as a Boltzmann machine defined on the same $K$ latent variables.
 Unlike the factorized posterior, the Boltzmann prior captures pairwise interactions among latent variables through its learned couplings $J_{ij}$, encoding the global structure that a factorized distribution cannot represent.
 The structure of the Boltzmann prior is determined by which pairs of latent variables interact, i.e., the connectivity graph of the couplings $J_{ij}$.
 On a quantum annealer, each qubit is physically connected to a fixed set of neighbors defined by the hardware topology, and only connected qubit pairs can host a nonzero coupling.
 As described in the Introduction, each latent variable is mapped one-to-one to a physical qubit via native hardware embedding, and the connectivity of the Boltzmann prior directly inherits the hardware graph.
 We explore $K=600$ to $K=2000$ in this work.